 Section 5: Additional Information

-Additional details on AI usage, technical details, project motivation, and sources can be found below.
+Additional details on AI usage and sources can be found below.